Flat roof insulation costs $0.76 per square foot (for 1 inch thick PolyISO with 6-R value).

 2. When mechanically attached, a single ply membrane with expand and contract at a different rate than the insulation, and will rub against the soft foam causing its top layer to eventually turn into dust.

-Therefore, ISO insulation is often the most versatile system, because it has the separation layer already built in (fiberglass mat), and does not require using a costly separation layer.
+Therefore, PolyISO is often the most versatile system, because it has the separation layer already built in (fiberglass mat), and does not require using a costly separation layer.